leonp/thisdaysportion/_notes/2021-02-07-netflix-tyranny-stormborn.md

 ---
-title: The tyranny of choosing a Netflix series
+title: Stormborn and the tyranny of choosing a Netflix series
 ---

 Saturday afternoon generally consists of listening to [Town on Radio Suffolk](https://www.bbc.co.uk/sport/football/55866935) then some TV while dinner cooks.
 I’m not fussy about what I watch, and yesterday’s randomish programme was a nature docu called <cite>[Stormborn](https://www.bbc.co.uk/programmes/m000q1kd)</cite>, which was basically about non-human life in the north Atlantic (killer whale, thrashing seal – you get the idea).